G.I. Joe: 50th Anniversary (2014–2016)

-Retro Collection (2020— )
+Retro Collection (2020-2022)

 In 2020, Hasbro released a new line of super-articulated figures and vehicles, similar to the Star Wars The Vintage Collection, utilizing retro-themed packaging from the 1980s.
+Low sales, unpopular design choices, and quality control issues led this line to end prematurely.

 Other toylines

 Super Joe (1977–1978)

 In 1977, Hasbro released the Super Joe Adventure Team, and took the battle between good and evil to the stars.
 The figures were scaled down to 81/2 inches, similar in size to Mego's Superheroes line of action figures.
 The line was a hybrid of superhero and space action figures with new features incorporated such as battery powered back-pack lights and motorized accessories.
 The hero Super Joe characters, Super Joe Commander (Caucasian/African American) and Super Joe (Caucasian/African American) had a "One-Two Punch" that could be activated by pressing panels on the figure's back.
 The majority of these figures used Kung-Fu grip style plastic in the joints and hands.
 But with age, the material degrades, leaving even unopened figures missing limbs and hands.

 Unlike the original G.I.
 Joe collection, the Super Joe collection was developed from the start with a play-pattern of Good vs Evil.
 Super Joe Commander and the Adventure Team (Man of Action, and Adventurer) with their alien comrades "The Night Fighters", Luminos and The Shield, fight against the evil Gor, King of the Terrons, Terron, The Beast from Beyond, and his orange-eyed ally Darkon, the half-man half-monster (the action figure was the same as the Super Joe Commander, but molded in dark green plastic and with a different set of accessories.)

 As with the previous series, various accessory/costume packs were sold for the Super Joe line (including several that were powered by the Commander's light vest via a jack to the battery pack.)
-Most of the non-powered packs were updated versions of previous GI Joe packs - some of which simply used the same accessories without scaling them down for the smaller figure.
+Most of the non-powered packs were updated versions of previous GI Joe packs – some of which simply used the same accessories without scaling them down for the smaller figure.
 (The Sears exclusive "Avenger Pursuit Craft" was the same as a prior GI Joe vehicle, molded in a different color and with different decals.)

 Super Joe was discontinued by the end of 1978.
 The same basic body molds were used later by a subsidiary of Hasbro to produce a line of action figures based on the TV series Space Academy.